-As noted above, in connection with the Arkansas River Agreement, the Company acquired shares in the FLCC, which represent the amount of water the Company owns in the Fort Lyon Canal.
-The FLCC is a non-profit mutual ditch company that is responsible for the maintenance and operation of the 110 mile Fort Lyon Canal.
+The shares in the FLCC represent the amount of water the Company owns in the Fort Lyon Canal.
+The FLCC is a non-profit mutual ditch company that is responsible for the maintenance and operation of the Fort Lyon Canal.
 The real property is comprised of approximately 80 parcels of real estate encompassing approximately 17,500 acres.
-Pursuant to the Arkansas River Agreement, HP A&M retained the obligation to manage operating leases on the Properties which permit lesses to farm the Properties and use the Water Rights for irrigation purposes in return for defined lease payments.
+Pursuant to the Arkansas River Agreement, HP A&M retained the obligation to manage operating leases on the Properties which permit lessees to farm the Properties and use the Water Rights for irrigation purposes in return for defined lease payments.
+Upon closing, the Company entered into a management agreement with HP A&M as described below, and HP A&M will manage these leases for a period of five years.